The FAFSA is the Free Application for Federal Student Aid and is the universal form colleges use to determine a student’s financial need.

-What is the FAFSA?
-The Free Application for Federal Student Aid, also known as the FAFSA, is a universal form colleges use to determine a student’s eligibility for federal aid in the United States.
+This Free Application for Federal Student Aid, is mandatory for college students in the United States who need help paying for school.
 To be eligible for government financial aid for college, you must file the FAFSA.
-The FAFSA is the most crucial document for deciding if you’re eligible for financial assistance.
+It is the most crucial document for deciding if you’re eligible for financial assistance.
 So, if you need money to help you pay for college, you need to file one.

 The first step in applying for financial aid is to fill out your FAFSA.
 Most states and colleges prioritize when you need to submit your application.
 Check this site to find the FAFSA deadlines for your school so you can make sure you complete the application in time.